Therapeutic-Scales-Inc/.github/profile/README.md

 **Therapeutic Scales Inc.** is a forward-thinking health technology corporation dedicated to designing intelligent systems that enhance human wellbeing.
 We integrate **artificial intelligence**, **data interoperability**, and **IoT innovation** to reimagine how individuals, organizations, and communities monitor, understand, and sustain mental and physical health.

-Our subsidiaries and divisions work cohesively to build a connected ecosystem of health intelligence tools, ethical data governance frameworks, and digital platforms that make preventive and behavioral health measurable, actionable, and equitable.
+Our divisions work cohesively to build a connected ecosystem of health intelligence tools, ethical data governance frameworks, and digital platforms that make preventive and behavioral health measurable, actionable, and equitable.

 ---